Thorgan Hazard: Lens

 Hazard began his football career playing for hometown club Royal Stade Brainois at age five.
 After spending five years at the club, Thorgan followed his brother Eden to Tubize.
 At age 14, he was discovered by French club Lens while playing for Tubize in a local tournament.
-Similar to his brother's move to Lille, his parents accepted an offer from Lens with hopes that the training facilities in France would be better, here he met fellow Belgium player and future Chelsea teammate Charly Musonda.
+Similar to his brother's move to Lille, his parents accepted an offer from Lens with the hope that the training facilities in France would be better, here he met fellow Belgium player and future Chelsea teammate Charly Musonda.
 Hazard's father later admitted Eden was much better than Thorgan, and that joining clubs in the North of France was the best solution, stating, "They remained so close to home and, at the same time, they integrated at structures where they could grow, because in Belgium, unfortunately, it's a little empty for the training of youth."
 While in the club's youth academy, Hazard played for the Lens under-16 team, alongside players such as Geoffrey Kondogbia and Raphaël Varane, that won the 2008–09 edition of the Championnat National des 16 ans 44.

 On 7 April 2010, Hazard signed his first professional contract after agreeing to a three-year deal until June 2013.
 Ahead of the 2010–11 season, Hazard trained with the senior team during the pre-season.
 On his pre-season debut, he scored a goal in a 1–1 draw with Belgian club Roeselare.
 However, Hazard began the season with the club's Championnat de France amateur team in the fourth division.
 He made his amateur debut on 8 August 2010, appearing as a substitute in a 2–0 victory over Drancy.
 After spending most of the season playing concurrently with the reserve team in the CFA and with the under-19 team in the Coupe Gambardella, on 9 May 2011, Hazard was named to the senior team for the first time on 11 May in a Ligue 1 match against Bordeaux.
 However, Hazard did not feature in the match and finished the 2010–11 campaign with no senior team appearances.

 Ahead of the 2011–12 season, Hazard was promoted to the senior team permanently and assigned the number 22 shirt.
 He made his professional debut in Lens' opening league match of the season against Reims, appearing as a second-half substitute in a 2–0 defeat.
 He played 14 league games that season.

 Chelsea

-On 24 July 2012, Chelsea confirmed on its website the club had agreed terms with Lens for the transfer of Hazard, soon after the signing of his brother Eden from Lille.
-He made his debut on 17 August 2012 in an Under-21 Premier League match, a 0–0 home draw against Manchester City in what was to be his only appearance in Chelsea colours before leaving the club.
+On 24 July 2012, Chelsea confirmed on its website the club had agreed terms with Lens for the transfer of Hazard, shortly after they announced the signing of his brother Eden from Lille.
+He made his debut on 17 August 2012 in an Under-21 Premier League match, a 0–0 home draw against Manchester City in what was to be his only appearance for Chelsea before leaving the club.